-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of Section143 ofthe Act we give in the "Annexure 1" a statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure "A" a statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable.

-2. As required by section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of ouraudit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+(b) In our opinion proper books of account as required by law have been kept by thecompany so far as it appears from our examination of those books.

-c) The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this Report are in agreement with the books of account.
+(c) The Balance Sheet the Statement of Pro t and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

-d) In ouropinion the aforesaid financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
+(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-e) On the basis of written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors aredisqualified as on March 31 2016 from being appointed as a director in terms of Section164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors aredisqualified as on 31st March 2019 from being appointed as a director in terms of Section164 (2) of the Act.

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls we give ourseparate Report in "Annexure 2".
+(f) With respect to the adequacy of the internal financial controls over financialreporting of the company and the operating effectiveness of such controls refer to ourseparate Report in Annexure "B".

 (g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-i.
-The Company does not have any pending litigations which would impact its standalonefinancial position.
+(i) The Company does not have any pending litigations which would impact its standalonefinancial position.

-iii.
-There were no amounts which were required to be transferred tothe Investor Education and Protection Fund by the Company.
+(iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 ANNEXURE "A" TO THE INDEPENDENT AUDITOR'S REPORT